IroiseStudio/nagini-ml-wizard/README.md

    - Upload a CSV for batch predictions
    - View probabilities (for classifiers) or numeric estimates (for regressors)

-7. **Export**
-   - Download the trained pipeline as a `.joblib` file
-   - Reuse the model for inference later

 ---

 ## 🚀 How to Run